culibraries/documentation/docs/products/cu-scholar/institutional-repository.md

 # CU Scholar

 CU Scholar is the University of Colorado Libraries Institutional Repository.
-The repository is using the [Samvera](https://samvera.org/samvera-open-source-repository-framework) an open source repository framework.
+The repository is using [Samvera](https://samvera.org/samvera-open-source-repository-framework) an open source repository framework.

 ## Samvera Technical Stack